felix-hilden/sphinx-codeautolink/docs/src/index.rst

 A directive to create a table of references from code examples to a single definition is also provided and integrated to autodoc by default.
-For example, :code:`.. code-refs:: sphinx_codeautolink.setup` produces:
+For example, :code:`.. autolink-examples:: sphinx_codeautolink.setup` produces:

-.. code-refs:: sphinx_codeautolink.setup
+.. autolink-examples:: sphinx_codeautolink.setup
    :type: func

 Integration with intersphinx is seamless: